igladun/attested-tls-proxy/README.md

 # `attested-tls-proxy`

 This is a work-in-progress crate designed to be an alternative to [`cvm-reverse-proxy`](https://github.com/flashbots/cvm-reverse-proxy).
+Unlike `cvm-reverse-proxy`, this uses post-handshake remote-attested TLS, meaning regular CA-signed TLS certificates can be used.

 It has three subcommands:
 - `attested-tls-proxy server` - run a proxy server, which accepts TLS connections from a proxy client, sends an attestation and then forwards traffic to a target CVM service.
 - `attested-tls-proxy client` - run a proxy client, which accepts connections from elsewhere, connects to and verifies the attestation from the proxy server, and then forwards traffic to it over TLS.
 - `attested-tls-proxy get-tls-cert` - connects to a proxy-server, verify the attestation, and if successful write the server's PEM-encoded TLS certificate chain to standard out.
 This can be used to make subsequent connections to services using this certificate over regular TLS.

-Unlike `cvm-reverse-proxy`, this uses post-handshake remote-attested TLS, meaning regular CA-signed TLS certificates can be used.

-### Overview
+### How it works

 This is a reverse HTTP proxy allowing a normal HTTP client to communicate with a normal HTTP server over a remote-attested TLS channel, by tunneling requests through a proxy-client and proxy-server.